vivishno/azure-triggers-acr/readMe.md

 Now whenever we push an image to the above configured ACR, it will trigger the workflow file [deploy_image](/.github/workflows/deploy_image.yml).
 Here are couple of ways you can use to push a new image to ACR.

 #### Option 1:
+A sample workflow [push_sample_image](/.github/workflows/push_sample_image.yml) is available which can be used to push image provided to ACR.
+We can update this workflow trigger it by making a commit to it.
+This trigger will push image to ACR and trigger workflow [deploy_image](/.github/workflows/deploy_image.yml) to deploy the image to AKS.

+#### Option 2:
 After setup is done we can use command line to push image to our container registry using following docker login and push command-
 - Use below command to login to your regisry-